 Studying with your pals can also boost your motivation and act as a change of environment to help you study.
 It may also raise your sense of accountability, prompting you to prepare beforehand to participate in the discussion.

 #8.
 Take a chill pill

-If it’s not already part of your lifestyle, start cultivating healthy habits this month.
+If it’s not already part of your lifestyle, start cultivating healthy habits.
 Exercising 30 minutes a day and chowing down on brain food can keep the juices flowing and boost your immunity.

 Keep in mind that stress can make you susceptible to illness, which makes it important for you to get sufficient rest.
 As exam fever heats up, the last thing you want is to be plagued by the pesky flu.
 Don’t forget to get enough sleep too — you’ve got a long fight ahead of you and you don’t want to arrive at the battleground sleep-deprived.